St. Paul's Episcopal Church Oakland

 With St. Paul's Choir, directed by Ben Bachmann, Director of Music.

-Compline at St. Paul's was started in 2002 by Mark Bruce, St. Paul's Music Director/Organist 2000-2005 & 2022.
-Mark set the order of service and composed the setting of the psalms and fauxbourdons.
+The monthly service Compline at St. Paul's began in 2002, started Mark Bruce, St. Paul's Music Director/Organist (2000-2005 & 2022).
+Mr. Bruce set the order of service and composed the setting of the psalms and fauxbourdons.

 The Order of Service Click here for the program